wallabyjs/public/README.md

 Wallaby.js has 3 built-in compilers: **TypeScript, CoffeeScript and Babel**.
 TypeScript and CoffeeScript compilers are turned on by default, Babel compiler is turned off by default.
 It means that **you don't even have to configure compiler at all if you are not using Babel compiler and happy with default compiler settings for TypeScript and CoffeeScript**.
 However, if you specify the `compilers` setting in your config, then you have to list all compilers that you are planning to use, because you are overriding the default value of the `compilers` setting.

+**Note that if you are using Babel compiler, you don't need Babel preprocessor anymore.** If you are only using ES6 features and not using any experimental features, such as ES7, you may keep using Babel preprocessor and in this case you don't need Babel compiler.

 The format of the compiler setting is almost the same as [preprocessor](#preprocessors-setting) - it is an object with file patterns as keys and compiler functions as values.
 Here is an example how to configure compilers:

 ```javascript